-Mayor Boyd made a motion to amend the TIP to reflect and was seconded by Mr. Garris.
-The motion passed unanimously.
+Mr. Hamilton made a motion to recommend adoption of this amendment to TAC.
+The motion was seconded by Mr. Flood and passed unanimously.

-C. Ranking of transportation projects
+C. Ranking of Transportation Projects

-Mr. Vreeland informed the group that NCDOT release a new methodology for developing the bi-annual Transportation plan.
-The new methodology provides each MPO with NCDOT's quantitative score for projects submitted for consideration in the State's TIP.
-Each MPO must submit to NCDOT a prioritization of its highway projects by November, 2011.

-Mr. Vreeland further explained the new system allows each MPO to divide 1300 points among all of its highway transportation projects with each project receiving no more than 100 points by an MPO.
-Non-highway projects (bike/pedestrian/transit) are not subject to the point distribution and are ranked in priority order.
+Mr. Vreeland explained that NCDOT had released a new methodology for developing the biannual Transportation plan.
+The new methodology provides each MPO with NCDOT's quantitative score for projects submitted for consideration in the State's Transportation Improvement Plan (TIP).
+The new system allows each MPO to divide 1300 points among all of its highway transportation projects.
+Each project can be given no more than 100 points by an MPO.
+Non-highway projects (bike/pedestrian/transit) are not subject to the point distribution, and ranked in priority order.